 And fourth graders in Brookline, Massachusetts recently got Universal Pictures to feature more environmental content on their interactive website for the new movie, The Lorax, which is based on the much-loved and tree-positive book by Dr. Seuss.
 The kids were dismayed to find not a bit of eco-oriented content on the site, and got the company to add it.
 They celebrated their victory against a giant corporation with their teacher at snacktime.
 (I signed this one too.)

-, the founder, told the New York Times, adding that 10,000 petitions are started each month.
+Change.org isn't stopping now: “We’re growing more each month than the total we had in the first four years,” sBen Rattray, the founder, told the New York Times, adding that 10,000 petitions are started each month.
 "Change.org has grown from 20 employees a year ago to 100 now, in offices on four continents.
-By the end of this year, Rattray plans to have offices in 20 countries and to operate in several more languages, including Arabic and Chinese," according to the Times
+By the end of this year, Rattray plans to have offices in 20 countries and to operate in several more languages, including Arabic and Chinese," according to the Times.

 Now we can all start our own petitions, and see what happens to them too.
 Check out change.org and Kristof's column for more inspiring stories.

 The opinions expressed by MNN Bloggers and those providing comments are theirs alone, and do not reflect the opinions of MNN.com.
 While we have reviewed their content to make sure it complies with our Terms and Conditions, MNN is not responsible for the accuracy of any of their information.